davidbrandfonbrener/davidbrandfonbrener.github.io/_posts/2021-02-25-overparam-bandit.md

 This contrast is pretty stark.
 Policy-based algorithms do much worse than value-based and not even so much better than random.
 But to get a better idea of what's going on we introduce the concept of ***action-stability***.

 It's easiest to understand action-stability through a simple thought experiment.
 Take the dataset $ S $ and construct a perturbed $ \widetilde S $ where we leave all the states $ s_i$ and full reward vectors $ r_i $ the same, but we re-sample the actions from an independent sample from $ \beta$.
 Since nothing about the environment has changed, we know that the optimal policy remains the same.
-So we would hope that our learning objective would have the following property: there exists a single model which is optimal (with respect to that objective) on both $S_B$ and $\widetilde S_B$.
+So we would hope that our learning objective would have the following property: there exists a single model which is optimal (with respect to that objective) on both $S$ and $\widetilde S$.
 We say that such an objective is *action-stable* because it has an optimal policy which is stable to re-sampling of the actions in the dataset.
 A more formal definition can be found in the [paper](https://arxiv.org/abs/2006.15368).

 <figure><img src="/assets/img/overparam_bandit/toy_stability.png" width="700"/></figure>